Kraigie/nostrum/docs/static/Gateway Intents.md

 When connecting to Discord you can instruct Discord on which events you want to receive (i.e. messages, user presences, etc.).

-Nostrum allows you to set these intents within your configuration, **by default all intents are enabled, including privileged ones**.
+Nostrum allows you to set these intents within your configuration, **by default all non-privileged intents are enabled**.

 To pass intents you should use the following configuration:
 ```elixir